 Of course, narratives are more than a series of events chained together.
 The best-case scenario is that the writer gains new insights as he or she wrestles with new material.
 At the same time, the writer hopes that his or her text resonates with the reader who finds meaning in it, too.

 Personally, if I’m not thrilled by what I’m writing, I can only imagine how bored my readers will be.
 That’s probably the reason why I’d like to think I can tell how much a writer has really grappled with an idea.

-This brings us to a very special kind of narrative in terms of writer-reader-relationship: the propaganda story.
+This brings us to a very special kind of narrative in terms of writer-reader-relationship: the story as a propaganda technique.
 When I say propaganda story, what I mean is a text that’s inherently biased to influence, mislead or manipulate the reader for political gains.
 But how is this manipulation achieved?

 Let’s find out by reading one of the North Korean stories from my books together.
 I promise I have not made it up.
 I have not added anything or taken anything away.
 I have merely broken it into parts.

 Propaganda in North Korea: Breaking Down a Story